Beth Aharon Synagogue: World War II

-People's Republic of China
+Repurpose and demolition

 After the Chinese Communist Party won the Chinese Civil War and established the People's Republic of China in 1949, the Beth Aharon Synagogue became part of the compound of the government newspaper Wenhui Bao.
 During the Cultural Revolution, the synagogue was structurally changed and turned into a factory.
 It was demolished In 1985, replaced by the high-rise Wenhui Bao office building.